antfu/contribute/README.md

 ### `nr`

 For more, you can run bare `nr`, it will prompt a list of all available scripts.

+## 🙌 Sending Pull Request

+### Discuss First

+Before you start to work on a feature pull request, it's always better to open an feature request issue first to discuss with the maintainers whether the feature is desired and the design of those features.
+This would help save time for both the maintainers and the contributors and help features to be shipped faster.

+For typo fixes, it's recommend to batch multiple typo fixes into on pull request when possible to maintainer a cleaner commit history.

+### Commit conventions

+We use [Conventional Commits](https://www.conventionalcommits.org/) for commits, which allow the changelog to be auto generated based on the commits.

+Note that `fix:` and `feat:` are for **actually code changes** (that might affects logics).
+For typo or document changes, use `docs:` or `chore:` instead:

+- ~~`fix: typo`~~ -> `docs: fix typo`

+### Pull Request

+// TODO:

 ## 📖 References